and-cuau/PersonalWebsite/README.md

 - **Challenge**: Faced difficulties fixing position of nav bar at top-center of port across different pages.
   **Solution**: Changed position style from "absolute" to "fixed".

-- **Challenge**: Ensuring responsive UI for both mobile and desktop views
-  **Solution**: Used CSS Grid and Flexbox for flexible layout design.

 ## Future Improvements
 - Plan to implement CSS media queries to fit pages to additional screen sizes.